Intuitor.com Intuitor.com

 While the mean gives us a single number to describe a complex population, it’s, unfortunately, a parameter.
 We have to use every single data point in a population to calculate a parameter.
 With millions of data points to collect, this could be a real problem.
 By the time we got all the measurements, the two pound preemies might have turned into 400+ pound adults.

 The solution is to use a randomly chosen sample of the population and calculate a statistic.
 Statistics are always based on samples.
-We would carefully collect a few data points chosen at random and calculate a sample mean.
+We would carefully collect some data points chosen at random and calculate a sample mean.
 We’ll call this statistic x-bar.
 Clearly, x-bar is not a parameter since it’s not calculated from the entire population.
 It’s only an estimate of the parameter.

 If we selected another sample and calculated a second x-bar we might find that it differs considerably from the first.
 By their nature, random samples can sometimes give unexpected results even when flawlessly collected.
 For example, the first could be made up mostly of preemies while the second could be made up of sumo wrestlers.
 While such extremes are unlikely, selecting large sized samples would prevent them.
 After all, there are just so many preemies and sumo wrestlers available.
-A large sized sample could never be made up entirely of either preemies or sumo wrestlers.
+A really large sized sample could never be made up entirely of either preemies or sumo wrestlers.

 Ultimately, if one sample mean or x-bar is wildly different from another we would not be any better off than trying to look at the entire population.
 Obviously, we need to understand just how wild or variable sample means or x-bars are likely to be.

-What’s more, sampling distributions drawn from a uniformly distributed population start to look like normal distributions even with a sample size as small as 2 (see Fig. 2).
-If the sample size is large enough they form nearly perfect normal distributions.
 This may not seem Earth shattering but it’s really quite profound.
 Anytime we know data follows a normal distribution, we immediately have a lot more confidence that we can predict how the data will behave.

 The situation is similar to hiring Mary Jane, who has a master’s degree in computer science versus Jim Bob who says he can compute.
 Jim Bob may turn out to be better at creating software.
 However, by knowing that Mary Jane has a master’s degree we feel a lot more confident in our ability to predict her programming capability.